ehayanis/arti-operator/Readme.md

 **Possible solutions**

 - Store passwords globally, for example in a **single** Vault folder, the same for every K8S cluster of CAGIP.
 - Refactor Artifactory users : find a scheme that avoids sharing usernames between clusters.
 - Stop generating passwords with the operator : some LDAP-based solution ?
+- See what [Arti auth tokens](https://gitlab.com/emmanuel.fortin/artifactory-operator/tree/services_artifactory) can do ?

 ## TODO

 - Better parsing and validation of configuration : use https://github.com/go-ozzo/ozzo-validation
 - Implement integration tests or mocked tests for the code that queries Artifactory and K8S.
+- Add some retry on operations at several levels to handle temporary errors:
+  - Maybe retry the whole event handling itself.
+  - Retry the dockerconfigsecret creation, might fail if the customer Namespace isn't created quickly enough.
+  - Retry Artifactory operations if Artifactory is unavailable.